spinnaker-hackathon/gardening/README.md

 ## When is the event?
 The first event will take place online on April 9 & 10, 2020.
 [Click here](https://www.eventbrite.com/e/spinnaker-gardening-days-communityhack-tickets-97845696111) to register.
-Tickets are available for the hackathon,
+Tickets are available for the hackathon.

 ## How should I prepare to participate in Spinnaker Gardening?
 1. Register for the event [on Eventbrite](https://www.eventbrite.com/e/spinnaker-gardening-days-communityhack-tickets-97845696111)